kongo2002/eventuate-chaos/README.md

 [Docker][docker] and using [blockade][blockade] to easily generate failures like stopping and restarting of containers and introducing network failures as partitions, packet loss and slow connections.

+This repository can be seen as a toolkit or collection of utilities you can use to test your [eventuate][eventuate] applications.
+Moreover we are going through an examplary test setup that shows you the possiblities you have with these tools and serves as a blueprint to build your own more complex test scenarios.

+##### Blockade

+The test scenarios we are about to create mainly facilitate the [blockade][blockade] tool.
+Blockade is a utility for testing network failures and partitions in distributed applications.
+Blockade uses [Docker][docker] containers to run application processes and manages the network from the host system to create various failure scenarios.
+Docker itself is a container engine that allows you to package and run applications in a hardware-agnostic and platform-agnostic fashion
+- often called like somewhat *lightweight virtual machines*.

+You can find further information on the [blockade github page][blockade] regarding its configuration and the possibilities you have in addition to what is mentioned in here.

 Prerequisites
 -------------